Skip to main content

 1. Go to NetworkInterfaces.

-2. Edit the interface and set Interface Status to Disabled.
+2. Edit the interface and set the Interface Status parameter to Disabled.

 Disable unused protocols

-You can disable unused protocols that attackers can use to gather information.
+You can disable unused protocols that attackers may use for information gathering.
 Many of these protocols are disabled by default.

 config system interface